Mining Noise: Optimizing the Social Acceptance of Mining Projects Through the Successful Management of Noise Emissions [Guide]

 We will address that shortly, but for now, let's continue with a few basic notions of acoustics, which will give us a better understanding of the concepts needed for effectively managing mining noise complaints.

-2. Types of Noise that May Increase Community Complaints
+2. Mining Noise Sources that May Increase Community Complaints

 Noise complaints are not only caused by an overall increase in noise levels.
 In the case of mining projects, there are typically specific noises that are the source of disturbance for neighbouring communities.